 Corona, CA 92880

-California Institute for Women in Corona, California
+Posting Bail at the California Institute for Women in Corona, California

 Corona is home to the State's largest women's detention facility, the California Institution for Women, or CIW.
 Established in the 1950s, the CIW was the only women's detention facility in California until 1987.
 Originally called Frontera, the CIW accommodates all levels of female inmates, including an area for special needs incarceration.
 Special needs include inmates who are pregnant, require psychiatric care, those needing methadone, or with medical conditions.
 CIW also serves as a hub for the selection and training of female firefighters who have been selected for conservation camp placement.
 The CIW offers a wide range of specialized programs that include academic and vocational programs, substance abuse programs, pre-forestry and camp training, and an arts-in-corrections program, along with a variety of self-help groups and community betterment projects.